stellar-deprecated/bridge-server/readme_bridge.md

 ## Config

-The `config_bridge.toml` file must be present in a working directory.
-Here is an [example configuration file](https://github.com/stellar/bridge-server/blob/master/config_bridge_example.toml).
+The `bridge.cfg` file must be present in a working directory (you can load another file by using `-c` parameter).
+Here is an [example configuration file](https://github.com/stellar/bridge-server/blob/master/bridge_example.cfg).
 Config file should contain following values:

 * `port` - server listening port
 * `api_key` - when set, all requests to bridge server must contain `api_key` parameter with a correct value, otherwise the server will respond with `503 Forbidden`